Gap Year Programme

 Food

-Two meals a day included.
-However, on all overnight camping expeditions, three meals a day will be included.
-Expect a lot of rice or beans with plenty of fresh fruit, vegetables, chicken or fish, tempered to western tastes.
+In Colombia, you’ll be provided with two meals a day (3x meals on camping phase).
+Expect a lot of local food with plenty of fresh fruit, vegetables, chicken or fish, tempered to western tastes.
+If you have any special dietary requirements, please let us know.

 download itinerarycontact usbook now

-Colombia Essentials
+Colombia + Costa Rica Essentials

 Language icon